ROBLOX-Reverse-Engineering/RRE-Site/README.md

 # What is this?
-This is the offical repository for the **Upcoming** ROBLOX Reverse-Engineering site.
+This is the official repository for the **Upcoming** ROBLOX Reverse-Engineering site.

 # How do I build this?
 This project uses material mkdocs (which runs over of python).